Born to Boogie (song)

 "Born to Boogie" is a song written and recorded by American musician Hank Williams Jr. It was released in June 1987 as the title track and lead single from his album of the same name.
 It was a number-one hit in both the United States and Canada.

+Cover versions

+Rock band Lynyrd Skynyrd covered the song from the television special CMT Giants: Hank Williams Jr.